jacksund/simmate/docs/getting_started/custom_workflows/creating_your_workflow.md

 result = state.result()
 ```

+!!! tip
     There's much more that's possible.
-We'll look at a slightly more complex example in the next tutorial too.
-Be sure to keep going!
+We highly recommend going through the full guides when building your custom workflows.